YeyaoChen/ZLFSR/README.md

 ################################################################

-This Project is a Pytorch implementation of "Zero-shot dense light field reconstruction from heterogeneous imaging using Cycle Consistency"
+This Project is a Pytorch implementation of "Learning Zero-shot dense light field reconstruction from heterogeneous imaging using Cycle Consistency"

 ## Requirements
 ** Python 3.7